 You don't have to run away to a spa in the north east to find some relief from your daily troubles.
 You can start with any small changes to your diet or exercise routines.
 Remove caffeine, sugar or alcohol for a few weeks and observe the changes in your mood, mind and physical body (tip: ease into it much the way you would breathe through Pigeon Pose!).

 Start doing more Yoga.
 I know, just like a Yoga teacher to push Yoga on you!
 But damnit, if it doesn't help you start feeling more energized, healthier and in balance with yourself!
 Even 10 minutes everyday can have a HUGE impact on your experience of reality.
+You can start by attending a local class and finding some support, or researching Yoga online (tip: search for Yoga practices to help with certain conditions such as weight loss, constipation, lower back pain, or any chronic or acute issues you may be experiencing.)

 If you want to start some form of detox it is best to find at least one other person to support you.
 You can partner with a friend or family member and do the cleanse together.
 You can start or join a fitness group dedicated to some kind of cleanse practice.
 You can hire a coach or private Yoga instructor to help guide you through the process.
 The point is, don't do it alone.
 It is far too easy to give up or lose focus when you are doing it solo.
 Don't be afraid to ask for help or make an investment in your health.